lssfau/ExaStencils/Documentation/ExaSlang4.md

 #### Details
 Exectues *ifBranch* if *condition* evaluates to true, *elseBranch* otherwise (if it is specified).

-*condition* may be an arbitrart expression evaluating to a Boolean.
+*condition* may be an arbitrary expression evaluating to a Boolean.

 *ifBranch* must be a list of suitable [statements](#inner-statements).
 May be empty.

 *elseBranch* may be
 * another [conditional](#conditional)
 * a list of suitable [statements](#inner-statements); may be empty